ordina-jworks/ordina-jworks.github.io/_posts/2020-02-17-Combining-MongoDB-and-AWS-Lambda.md

 ## Performance conclusions

 * Storing items in the database when the Lambda Function is already warm is blazingly fast.
-* Initializing the connection in case of a coldstart adds time to the coldstart.
+* Initializing the connection in case of a cold start adds time to the cold start.

 # VPC peering: connect your Lambda Functions with your MongoDB Atlas Cluster
 Wanna know how to set up a VPC peering connection between your AWS VPC and MongoDB Atlas Cluster?